-The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and must be applied retrospectively.
-The amendments to IAS 1 are not expected to have a significant impact on the Company's consolidated financial statements.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2024 and must be applied retrospectively.
+The amendments to IAS 1 do not have a significant impact on the Company's consolidated financial statements.

 4. EQUIPMENT